morgan-fox/cmse492_project/README.md

 # 2024-2025 Premier League Season Prediction

 ## Overview
 This project will incorperate machine learning techniques to predict the outcomes for the 2024-2025 Premier League season based on historical match data found on kaggle.
 The dataset will be used to analyze and create new features to train and test multiple models.
-These models will then be compared to see which has the best performance and will then be used to create a league standing.
+These models will then be compared to see which has the best performance using metrics such as MAE, MSE, RMSE, and R^2.
 The goal is to create and evaluate multiple models and use the best performing model to accurately estimate match outcomes to predict a final league standing for the 2024-25 season.

 ## Project Objectives
 - Understanding different trends in Premier League data to identify key factors that have influence on match outcomes.